 What Is PTSD?

-Post-traumatic stress disorder (PTSD) is caused by trauma.
-Many people experience a shocking or disturbing event at some point in their lives.
-It’s normal to experience certain symptoms afterwards.
+Post-traumatic stress disorder (PTSD), also called chronic post-traumatic stress, or post-traumatic stress disorder, is a condition when you aren’t able to process trauma effectively resulting in long-term symptoms.
+Its normale to experience a shocking or disturbing event at some point in your live and to experience certain symptoms afterwards.
 Usually, these will go away by themselves.
 If you aren’t able to process trauma effectively, this may result in long-term symptoms: You could develop PTSD.

 If you have PTSD, your symptoms are intense and they won’t go away by themselves.
 You’ll find that you’re still experiencing symptoms over four weeks after the distressing event has taken place.
 In some cases, the symptoms won’t present themselves until years after the event.
 You’ll relive the event over and over again, avoiding people and places so you don’t have to be reminded of it.